Nivalyx/osu-wiki/wiki/Contests/en.md

 ## Community Mapping Contest

 The Community Mapping Contest is a beatmapping contest where participating mappers are free to submit their entry for any difficulty in any game mode they desire.
-All entries are being judged separately according to their difficulty and game mode, in which all of the winning difficulties across all game modes are merged together into a single beatmap afterwards.
+All entries are being judged separately according to their difficulty and game mode in where all of the winning difficulties across all game modes are to be merged together into a single beatmap afterwards.

 | Contest No. | Song | Mode | ![Gold Crown][GCrown] (Easy) | [Gold Crown][GCrown] (Normal) | [Gold Crown][GCrown] (Hard) | [Gold Crown][GCrown] (Insane) | [Gold Crown][GCrown] (Extra) | Results |
 | :-: | :-- | :-: | :-- | :-- | :-- | :-- | :-- | :-- |